 Approximately 1 hour.

 Metered parking is available on the street.
-Free parking is offered through Old Town Trolley with a trolley ticket purchase.
+Free parking is offered through Old Town Trolley with a trolley ticket purchase (space is limited).

 4-12 yrs. of age.
 Children 3 yrs. of age and younger are free.